-When an electrical current touches or flows through the body, it is known as an electric shock.
+When an electric current touches or flows through the body, this is known as an electric shock.
 It can happen wherever there is live electricity.
-The effects of electric shock range from none at all to severe injury and death.
+The effects of an electric shock range from none at all to severe injury and death.

-This article will look at the symptoms of an electric shock, advice regarding first aid, and when to seek medical help.
+This article looks at the symptoms of an electric shock, provides advice on first aid procedures, and explains when to seek medical help.

-An electric shock occurs when an electrical current passes from a live outlet to a part of the body.
+An electric shock occurs when an electric current passes from a live outlet to part of the body.

 - faulty electrical appliances or machinery

 - electricity outlets